relaxdiego/terminus/README.md

 virsh start infra-1
 ```

-Repeat the above steps for:
+Repeat the above steps for the confi (configurator) VM.

-1. infra-2
-2. infra-3
-3. configurator

 Configure Your SSH to Use the Jumpbox